gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 ##### 2.3.2.3.
 Open Book (O)

-If the quizzer calls for an “open book” subtype, the quizzer may then open and consult any paper-based references brought with them to their chair.
+If the quizzer calls for an “open book” subtype, the quizzer may then open and consult any paper-based references brought to the row of quizzer's chairs either by the quizzer or by other seated quizzers with the intention they be shared.
 The QM judges responses to open book queries as if they were synonymous, without reference.

 Quote base subtype queries are ineligible for the open book quizzer-selected subtype.

-Should the quizzer open or consult any paper-based references without first calling “open book” or when responding to a Quote base subtype query, the QM will rule the quizzer in error.
+Should the quizzer open or consult any paper-based references without first calling “open book” or when responding to a Quote base subtype query, the QM will rule the quizzer incorrect.

 ##### 2.3.2.4.
 With Reference (R)